A Single Progenitor Model for GW150914 and GW170104: Introduction

 Rather than consider possible scenarios for generation of high density gas in the standard, double-progenitor paradigm, \textcite{Loeb:2016} pointed out that a single progenitor model (previously studied by \citep{Fryer+2001, Reisswig+2013}) can naturally provide the gas densities needed to power the putative gamma-ray transient.
-In this model, a rotating bar instability forms in the core of a massive rapidly rotating star, forming a dumbbell configuration that fissures into the two proto-BHs, which eventually merge in the LIGO band powering a giga-Eddington accretion burst that results in a collapsar-type event \citep[\textit{e.g.},][]{MacFadyenWoosley:1999}, possibly powering the gamma-ray transient.
+In this model, a rotating bar instability forms in the core of a massive rapidly rotating star, forming a dumbbell configuration that fissures into the two proto-BHs, which eventually merge in the LIGO band powering a giga-Eddington accretion burst that results in a collapsar-type event \citep[\textit{e.g.},][]{MacFadyenWoosley:1999}, possibly powering a gamma-ray transient.

 While providing the correct energies of emission, later work pointed out that: (i) gas drag on the BHs inside the collapsing star will unmistakably alter the GW wave form detected by LIGO \citep{Dai+2016, FedrowOtt+2017}, and (ii) due to the $\sim10$ second jet breakout timescale in the collapsar model, the time delay between EM and GW signals would be longer than the observed $\sim \pm 0.5$ seconds \citep{Woosley:2016}.
-In addition to these issues, the model would naively predict BHs with spins that are aligned with the binary orbital angular momentum while the newest LIGO event shows evidence for misaligned BH and binary orbital angular momenta \cite[See also Ref.][]{Kushnir+2016}.
+In addition to these issues, the model would naively predict BHs with spins that are aligned with the binary orbital angular momentum while GW170104 does not show evidence for significant aligned BH and binary orbital angular momenta \cite[See also Ref.][]{Kushnir+2016}.

 Here we present a single progenitor model for GW150914- and GW170104-like events in which the above issues are alleviated.
 We consider a model similar to that of \textcite{Loeb:2016}, but where tidal forcing of the binary drives a giga-Eddington accretion event $\sim10$ seconds before merger, driving a powerful outflow that: (i) clears the gas surrounding the binary before it reaches the LIGO band, and (ii) can alter the time delay between EM and GW signatures to match the observed $\sim \pm 0.5$ second shift from the peak of the LIGO signal.